NASA [Public Domain] via Wikimedia Commons

 Guion "Guy" Bluford was the first African American in space.
-Before he was an Astronaut he was a United States Air Force Pilot.
-In his entire career as an Astronaut he was in space for 28 days, 16 hours, and 33 minutes.
+Before he was an astronaut he was a United States Air Force pilot.
+In his entire career as an astronaut he was in space for 28 days, 16 hours, and 33 minutes.

 Bluford was born November 22, 1942 in Philadelphia, Pennsylvania.
 He went to Overbrook Senior High School.
 He was encouraged very well by his parents.
 He had three brothers and they were all very encouraged.
-At his High School he was encouraged to learn a trade because they said he didn’t have college potential.
+At his high school he was encouraged to learn a trade because they said he didn’t have college potential.
 He didn’t accept that.

-Guion got his first Bachelor of Science degree in aerospace engineering from the Pennsylvania State University in 1964.
+Guion got his first Bachelor of Science degree in aerospace engineering from Pennsylvania State University in 1964.
 Than he went to ROTC and went to flight school and got his wings in 1966.
 After he got his wings he got put in 557th Tactical Fighter Squadron at Cam Ranh Bay, Vietnam.
 When Vietnam was over he became a flight instructor.
 After five years of that he went back to school and got his Master of Science degree with distinction in aerospace engineering from the Air Force Institute of Technology in 1974.
 When he finished his Masters he went back again and got his doctor of philosophy in aerospace engineering with a minor in laser physics from the Air Force Institute of Technology.
-After his Astronaut Career he went back to school again and got his masters in business administration from the Universit8y of Houston, Clear Lake, in 1987.
+After his astronaut career he went back to school again and got his masters in business administration from the University of Houston, Clear Lake, in 1987.

 Page created on 3/12/2011 12:00:00 AM

 Last edited 2/11/2021 7:10:46 AM